-The VA-07 Congressional Art Competition is open to all high school students in Virginia’s 7th Congressional District, regardless of where they attend school.
-If you are unsure of your congressional district, click here to check your address.
-The winning artwork for each district is displayed in the U.S. Capitol for one year and featured on the Congressional Art Competition website.
+The VA-07 Congressional Art Competition is open to all high school students residing in Virginia’s 7th Congressional District, regardless of where they attend school.
+If you are unsure of your congressional district, you may check your address here.

-- Due to space limitations, students may only submit one piece of art for the competition.
+Due to space limitations, students may only submit one piece of art each.

 The following are permitted for consideration:

 Paintings - including oil, acrylics, and watercolor

 Drawings - including pastels, colored pencil, pencil, charcoal, ink, and markers (It is recommended that charcoal and pastel drawings be fixed.)

 Prints - including lithographs, silkscreen, and block prints

 Mixed Media - use of more than two mediums such as pencil, ink, watercolor, etc.